 meets the requirements of the Department or the Registrar as specified in writing from time to time.

+Digital Signature has the meaning given to it in the ECNL.

 Digitally Sign has the meaning given to it in the ECNL.

-Digital Signature has the meaning given to it in the ECNL.

 Document has the meaning given to it in the ECNL.

+Donor means in relation to a Power of Attorney the Person giving the power.

+Donor Agent means, for a Donor who is a body corporate, the director and/or secretary who signed the Power of Attorney and the Client Authorisation – Attorney.

 Duty means, for an electronic Registry Instrument or other electronic Document, any taxes, levies, imposts, charges and duties in connection with the electronic Registry Instrument or other electronic Document payable to the Duty Authority.